 Representations form an essential part of a Community (European) Registered Design.
 As such, they should be prepared carefully to ensure that the design, once registered, covers the intended scope.
 For more information on representations for Community Registered Designs, please see our dedicated section on Representations.

 Once representations are ready the application will be filed at the European Union Intellectual Property Office (EUIPO).

 Once filed, the EUIPO examines the application only on the basis of formalities, which includes checking whether the representations are consistent and suitable for reproduction.

 Although designs can be allowed to publish upon registration, applicants may prefer to defer publication of their design until some time after filing so as to keep their designs secret.
 Generally, publication can be deferred for up to 30 months after filing.
 After publication a certificate of registration is issued.

 To remain in force, a Community Registered Design must be renewed every five years after the filing date by paying an official maintenance fee.
 The maximum term of a Community Registered Design is 25 years from filing, after which the Community Registered Design expires.

-The high profile ‘Trunki’ Registered Design dispute finally came to an end as the UK Supreme Court upheld the UK Court of Appeal’s judgement that PMS International’s ‘Kiddee Case’ product does not infringe Magmatic’s European Community Registered Design for the Trunki.
+The high profile ‘Trunki’ Registered Design dispute finally came to an end as the UK Supreme Court upheld the UK Court of Appeal’s judgment that PMS International’s ‘Kiddee Case’ product does not infringe Magmatic’s European Community Registered Design for the Trunki.